Authentication¶

 Recognised keys¶

-: Fallback applied when a method key is not present.
+GET,POST,PATCH,DELETE: Protects the corresponding CRUD endpoints.GET_MANY/GET_ONE: Optional split for collection vs single-item GET.RELATION_GET: Protects relation endpoints like/parents/{id}/children.ALLor*: Fallback applied when a method key is not present.

 Fallbacks¶

-If you prefer very simple policies, instead of API_ROLE_MAP
+If you prefer very simple policies, instead of API_ROLE_MAP you can set one

-of the following (globally or on a model’s Meta
+of the following (globally or on a model’s Meta):

-: list of roles where any grants access.
+API_ROLES_REQUIRED: list of roles, all must be present.API_ROLES_ACCEPTED: list of roles where any grants access.

 These apply to all endpoints for that model and are overridden by

-when both are present.
+API_ROLE_MAP when both are present.

 Troubleshooting¶